Isaac Maliyamungu: The Uganda–Tanzania War, exile and death

 With Masaka under Tanzanian control, Kampala was threatened, prompting President Amin to order a counter-offensive.
 It was planned that the Ugandans and allied Libyan forces would first retake Lukaya, and then attack Masaka with the ultimate aim of expelling the TPDF from Uganda.
-Maliyamungu was one of the commanders entrusted with leading this operation, and prepared the troops under his command well according to Tanzanian Lieutenant Colonel Ben Msuya.
+Maliyamungu was one of the commanders entrusted with leading this operation, and prepared the troops under his command well, according to Tanzanian Lieutenant Colonel Ben Msuya.
 The Ugandan offensive began on 10 March 1979, starting the Battle of Lukaya.
 Widely differing assessments of Maliyamungu's conduct during this battle exist.
-Whereas Msuya praised him for smartly executing the initial Ugandan attack which resulted in the rout of the Tanzanian 201st Brigade and capture of Lukaya, Idi Amin's son Jaffar Rembo Amin later claimed that Maliyamungu had been bribed by the Tanzanians to lose the battle, and also accused him of cowardice by placing his command position miles from the frontlines.
+Whereas Msuya praised him for smartly executing the initial Ugandan attack which resulted in the rout of the Tanzanian 201st Brigade and capture of Lukaya, Idi Amin's son Jaffar Rembo Amin later claimed that Maliyamungu had been bribed by the Tanzanians to lose the battle, and also accused him of cowardice for placing his command position miles from the frontlines.
 The battle turned against the Ugandans on 11 March, as the TPDF launched a successful counter-attack.
-In an attempt to strengthen morale, Maliyamungu and Major General Yusuf Gowon joined their troops on the front line at Lukaya.
+In an attempt to strengthen morale, Maliyamungu and Major General Yusuf Gowon joined their troops on the frontline at Lukaya.
 For unknown reasons, the positions the two men took were frequently subject to sudden, intense rocket fire.
 Ugandan junior officers tried to convince their men that the Tanzanians were probably aware of the generals' presence and were targeting them with precise bombardments.
 The Ugandan troops nonetheless felt that Maliyamungu and Gowon were harbingers of misfortune and nicknamed them bisirani, or "bad omen".
 The leading Ugandan commander at Lukaya, Godwin Sule, realised the generals were not having a positive effect and asked them to leave the front.